 Ocean Springs’ casual beachy but artsy vibe extends into its food scene.
 James Beard semi-finalist chef Alex Perry is a culinary wizard at Vestige.
 Sample the fresh daily biscuits at Greenhouse on Porter.
 The Wilbur Bar (in The Roost) serves creative cocktails that will awaken several of your senses.
 Coincide your New Orleans day trip to Ocean Springs with a Mary C. cooking class to foster and feed your inner artist.

 Countless Ocean Springs small business and festivals entice shoppers and weekend visitors.
 Several art galleries line the classic #USGulfCoast downtown streets.
 Lovelace Drugs was recently lovingly restored to its 1950s glory.
 On a pleasant day, have a meal or drink in the outside courtyard behind Maison de Lu.
 Still looking for places to eat in Ocean Springs?
-Try The Shed for BBQ, Charred for steak and oysters, or RAW Bar for seafood and sushi.
+Try The Shed for BBQ, Charred for steak and oysters, or The Shrimp Factory for seafood and sushi.

 — Nature on a Pascagoula Day Trip